zznop/vizzy/README.md

 **Vizzy is a suite of dynamic analysis tools for profiling heap usage and memory management.** Vizzy consists of a tracer application (`vizzytrace`) that injects (`LD_PRELOAD`'s) a shared object into a process to hook libc allocation and free APIs.
 These hooks log timestamped information on each allocation and free to a trace file for post-processing.
-Vizzy contains a script (`vizzyreport.py`) that can processes vizzy trace files to generate reports and visualizations.
+Vizzy contains a script (`vizzyreport.py`) that processes vizzy trace files to generate reports and visualizations.

 ## Usage